eosnetworkfoundation/grant-framework/applications/SBA-Web3.md

 - **C. tipit Pay:** Secure online payment system that can allow EOS payments in addition to traditional Credit Card and ACH payments using various processors.  tipit Pay links are added to invoices and emails of invoices.
 Example: https://pay.tipit.io/home?platform=tipitpayrequest&to=gilsertience&amount=1000&symbol=GIL&contract=gilsertience&memo=But%20why%20not%20tho&precision=4
 - **D. Web3 Monitoring:** Monitor company and partner accounts for transactions that should be captured into the accounting system.
 This includes payments received into specific EOS accounts, for example receiving Pomelo grant funds and getting invoice payments from customers and sending payments to vendors and employees.
 - **E. QBO Sync:** Sync all transactions to and from EOS blockchain into QBO.
 - **F. Pricing Oracle:** Capture token prices at the time of the transaction for accurate accounting into QBO.
-For example, if 5 EOS is received from a Pomelo grant at multiple different times, the system will accurately price those transations into the base currency, typically USD.
+For example, if 5 EOS is received from a Pomelo grant at multiple different times, the system will accurately price those transactions into the base currency, typically USD.
-- **G. Ideathon:** Small Business Accounting & Web3 won the Ideathon on 14 Nov 2022.
-The presentation and description can be found here: https://devpost.com/software/small-business-accounting-web3

 ### Ecosystem Fit